paazmaya/grunt-sakugawa/README.md

 * `v0.5.1` (2016-08-11)
   - Dependencies are sure :tophat: up to date
   - Use ESLint directly without the Grunt.js plugin
-  - Start testing with code coverage #1
+  - Start testing at Wercker #1
 * `v0.5.0` (2016-05-03)
   - Update to match Sakugawa `v0.5.0`
   - Compatible with Grunt `1.0.0`